QMCSoftware/LDData/README.md

     coord ^= ((i >> c) & 1) * C[j,c]
     u[i,j] = coord * normFactor
 ```

-When $v=0$, the integer representation of any given column is obtained by ordering the digits in the reverse way, from bottom up, so the one in the first row is the least significant one.
-This is the ordering used in the Magic Point Shop of Nuyens (2020).
-For example, in base 2 with $k=4$, the line "1 2 4 8" would represents the 4-by-4 diagonal matrix, and the line "1 3 7 15" would represents the 4-by-4 upper triangular matrix with all ones.
-The main advantage of this representation is that it does not depend on the parameter $r$ and the numbers in the columns tend to be smaller.
-On the other hand, it requires a reordering of the bits when computing the points $\boldsymbol{u}_i$ as in the code snippet above.

 ### Parameters for polynomial lattice rules: `plattice`